scottshotgg/express-ast/THOUGHTS2.md

 # THOUGHTS2

-lets just make a normal language thats pretty cool then we can experiment<br>
+lets just make a normal language thats pretty dank then we can experiment<br>

 program -> files<br>
 file -> statements